pingcap/docs-cn/clinic/clinic-user-guide-for-tiup.md

 # Use PingCAP Clinic

-For TiDB clusters and DM clusters deployed using TiUP, you can use PingCAP Clinic Diagnostic Service (PingCAP Clinic) to troubleshoot cluster problems remotely and perform a quick check on a cluster status locally using a Clinic diagnostic tool Diag (Diag) and a Clinic Server cloud service (Clinic Server).
+For TiDB clusters and DM clusters deployed using TiUP, you can use PingCAP Clinic Diagnostic Service (PingCAP Clinic) to troubleshoot cluster problems remotely and perform a quick check on cluster status locally using Diag client (Diag) and [Clinic Server China](https://clinic.pingcap.com.cn) (Clinic Server).
+For details about Diag and Clinic Server, see [PingCAP Clinic components](/clinic/clinic-introduction.md).

-PingCAP Clinic is currently in the Beta testing stage.
+PingCAP Clinic is currently in the Technical Preview stage.

 > **Note:**
 >